leebona/w251/HW9/README.md

 | <img src="Eval_BLEU_Score.png"> | <img src="./Extra_Images/train_loss.png"> |

 ### 3. Were you overfitting?
-  - Comparing the train and validation loss graphs,
+  - Looking the train and validation loss graphs, I do not see a sign of overfitting as both training and validation loss decrease to a point of stability with a minimal gap between the two final loss values.
   - Graphs

 |                 Train Loss                | Evaluation(Validation) Loss |